 This plugin keeps a log of who performed particular Jenkins operations, such as configuring jobs.

 This plugin adds an Audit Trail section in the main Jenkins configuration page.
 On this page, you can configure log destination and settings (eg file size and number of rotating log files), and a URI pattern for requests to be logged.
 The default options select most actions with significant effect such as creating/configuring/deleting jobs and views or delete/save-forever/start a build.
-The log is written to disk as configured and recent entries can also be viewed in the Manage / System Log section.
+The log is sent to the target as configured (writen to disk, to console, sent to Elastic Search or Syslog).

 Also see the JobConfigHistory Plugin for recording actual changes made to job configurations.